Fifth session of the 10th National People's Congress

+The session

 Government report

 Premier Wen Jiabao delivered the working Government Report for the year 2006, and gave a policy outlook for 2007 during the opening session of the NPC on the morning of March 5, 2007.
 The speech lasted nearly two hours and fifteen minutes, and focused largely on populist issues such as health care and education, with an unprecedented tone addressing corruption, waste, and environmental concerns.
 As in previous years, urban-rural and regional disparities were a common theme.
 Wen opened saying that this is the last year of the 10th National People's Congress, and thus the government's term will legally expire by March 2008.
 In his 2007 outlook he stressed various issues of general concern of late.

 On domestic policy, Wen focused on problematic issues such as real estate, which in recent years has emerged as an infamous sector for illegal dealings and lack of fairness.
 Wen guaranteed an increase in low-income housing benefits in the coming year, and vowed a serious crackdown on real estate crime.

 Premier Wen went on to focus heavily on the Three Rural Issues of agriculture, the countryside, and farmers.
 This particular topic was echoed throughout the speech.
 He pledged government finances towards building rural infrastructure and funding towards the development of new technologies.
 Wen pledged a change in policy towards agricultural insurance, which is almost nonexistent in the current framework.
 On the topic of rural health care, Wen promised a twofold increase in funding, and vowed that over 80% of the Chinese rural population will receive guaranteed basic health care in the year ahead.